1. How do I apply?

 6. Are non-US entities eligible for this program?

 Yes, this NOFO is open to all non-federal entities including foreign public entities and foreign governments.
 However, where the NOFO requires letters of commitment from public safety organizations (PSOs), those PSOs must be U.S. federal, state, or local organizations.

 7. Who owns IP rights to work funded under this program?

-8. Does this funding opportunity cover equipment purchases?
+8. Does this competition allow equipment purchases?